ps-dps/mc-nylon/README.md

 ### 2. Add the `food` component
 If you add the `food` component with `0` `nutrition`, `0` `saturation`, `100000` `eat_seconds` and `true` for `can_always_eat` the item won't play an eating animation nor the sound and can always be used to detect right clicks.

+> [!Note]
+> You will still get slowed while holding down right click, there is currently now way around that limitation

 In a `give`-command it could look like this:
 ```mcfunction
 give @s poisonous_potato[food={nutrition:0,saturation:0,eat_seconds:100000,can_always_eat:true}]